sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ---
 ## Day Planner

 [Day Planner](obsidian://show-plugin?id=obsidian-day-planner) creates a (pretty) timeline of everything you put under the `# Schedule` heading in your daily notes.
+Display this through the calendar icon in the right sidebar.

-Also creates a weekly view of them - toggle it through the
+Also creates a weekly view of them - toggle it through the table icon in the top bar of the timeline.

 ___